-- 1. A 10-month school employee receives SCCA and decides to work during the summer break. - Q: How is the income calculated? - A: The childcare worker should count or average the fluctuating income.
-Average the income for the time it covers and record the resulting average monthly amount on the Application for Child Care in NC
+1. A 10-month school employee receives SCCA and decides to work during the summer break.

+O: How is the income calculated?

+A: The childcare worker should count or average the fluctuating income.
+Average the income for the period of time it covers and record the resulting average monthly amount on the Application for Child Care in NC FAST.
-FAST.
 This applies even if the recipient recertifies during the summer break.
-Teachers or school employees can be paid a 10- month or 12month salary.
+Teachers or school employees can be paid a 10-month or 12-month salary.
 Either way, the salary is the same for the year; therefore, the annual salary can be divided by 12 months to obtain a monthly average for the entire certification period.
-Should the teacher or school employee work during the summer, the income is considered temporary fluctuating income.
-And is counted and averaged in the 12 months.
+Should the teacher or school employee work during the summer, the income is considered temporary, fluctuating income.